markleutloff/object-sync/README.md

 - `ObjectSyncHost`: Host-side API for tracking and synchronizing objects
 - `ObjectSyncClient`: Client-side API for applying changes and tracking objects
 - `SyncableArray`: Array-like object with syncable state and change tracking
+- `SyncableObservableArray`: Array-like object with syncable state and change tracking will also emit events
 - `TrackedObjectPool`: Internal pool for managing tracked objects

 ### Decorators